PRIVATE STUDY

 All lessons are enhanced with musical handouts, scores, recordings, practice exercises with audio files, video links, etc.

 For optimum continuity, LESSONS and LESSON BLOCKS are scheduled at minimum every two weeks on the same day and time.
-See below for more details on BLOCK DISCOUNT RATES.

 Musicians who are visiting from abroad or outside the New York City area for a finite period of time can arrange special study intensives where lessons are scheduled with greater frequency (ex. weekly).